-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers.
 The ASU requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU also expands the footnote disclosure requirements related to contracts with customers.
-In August 2015, the effective date of the ASU was deferred for the Organization to October 1, 2018.
-The Organization is currently evaluating the impact of the adoption of the ASU on the Organization's financial statements.
+In August 2015, the effective date of the ASU was deferred for the Organization to year ending September 30, 2020.
+The Organization is currently evaluating the impact of the adoption of the ASU on its financial statements.